jaspreet-dodd/PAI/README.md

 # **Pupil Analysis Interface (PAI)**
-PAI is a graphic user interface (GUI) used to view free-viewing (FV) participant data.
+PAI is a graphical user interface (GUI) used to view free-viewing (FV) participant data.

 Purpose of project, description, etc here